Basic Approach to Corporate Governance

 Promoting Group Management

 The Company, as a holding company, fulfills the roles of deciding on the Group's strategy, appropriately allocating the Group's business resources and formulating capital strategies.
-Along with this, the Company strives to establish a Group business management system through such means as rigorously enforcing Group-wide risk-return management by accurately grasping the business risks borne by its eight directly owned subsidiaries centered on Taiyo Life, Daido Life, and T&D Financial Life, together with T&D United Capital, T&D Asset Management, Pet & Family Insurance, All Right, and T&D Information System.
+Along with this, the Company strives to establish a Group business management system through such means as rigorously enforcing Group-wide risk-return management by accurately grasping the business risks borne by its nine directly owned subsidiaries centered on Taiyo Life, Daido Life, and T&D Financial Life, together with T&D United Capital, T&D Asset Management, Pet & Family Insurance, All Right, T&D Information System and T&D Investment Management North America.
+Furthermore, in April 2024, the Company introduced the Group Executive Officer System, under which the presidents of its direct subsidiaries concurrently serve as officers of the Company.
+This system enables each president to manage their respective company from a Group-wide optimization perspective, with the aim of enhancing the overall corporate value of the Group.
+In addition, this system promotes various measures aimed at the efficient utilization of Group management resources in an organic and integrated manner.
 The directly owned subsidiaries, with their own unique business strategies, aim to expand the Group's corporate value by maximizing their uniqueness and specialization through determining marketing strategies and operating businesses in line with their strengths.

 The roles of the holding company and the directly owned subsidiaries are shown in the chart below.